 However, some police officers are simply unaware of these laws, and will still arrest a person for videotaping them.
 If you are arrested for videotaping of a police officer, you should behave politely and calmly and simply state that you are exercising your First Amendment rights and your right to remain silent after that.
 The worst that should happen is that you are in jail for a short period of time as this gets sorted out.

 However, if you attempt to resist arrest in any way, you may face a charge of resisting arrest under California Penal Code Section 148(A) PC.
-It is important that any form of violence or force towards a police officer could result in a charge of Batter on a Peace Officer (California Penal Code Section 243(b) PC) or Evading an Officer (California Vehicle Code Section 2800.1 VC).
+It is important that any form of violence or force towards a police officer could result in a charge of Battery on a Peace Officer (California Penal Code Section 243(b) PC) or Evading an Officer (California Vehicle Code Section 2800.1 VC).
 Always remain respectful, calm and non-violent even if you are being arrested.

 Lawsuit Against the Police for Retaliation – If you filmed a police officer within your First Amendment Constitutional rights and were arrested without cause, you may have a solid foundation for a lawsuit under 42 U.S.C.
-Section 1983, for the deprivation of your civil.
-You may claim that your First Amendment right to record was violated as well as your Fourth Amendment right against unlawful arrests.
+Section 1983, for the deprivation of your civil rights.
+You may claim that your First Amendment right to record was violated as well as your Fourth Amendment right against unlawful oe unreasonable arrests.
 Whether or not you have a strong case will rest upon the facts and circumstances of your case as well as in which jurisdiction the arrest occurred.